ESL Verb Games

 Aim: To review verb forms

 This fun activity is an excellent way to revise or practice verb tenses.

 Sit the students in a circle.

 Take a place in the circle as well.

 You start the game by throwing the ball to a student.
 As you throw the ball, say a verb in the present tense.

 The student who catches the ball must say the past or past participle of the verb, depending on the level of your students.

 You then shout out a new verb as the student passes the ball to another student and so on.

 If a student fails to say the correct verb tense, ask the student to throw ball again and the next student corrects the mistake.

-If you want to make the game harder, you could ask the students to say a sentence in a particular tense.
+If you want to make the game harder, you could ask the students to say a sentence using the verb in a particular tense.